 - a) The adoption, approval or amendment of any General Plan or Specific Plan (Pub.
 Util.
-Code §21676(b)) that affects allowable land uses within the AIA and involves: - 1) Noise, safety, airspace protection, or overflight concerns within Review Area 1; or - 2) Airspace protection or overflight concerns within Review Area 2. - b) Adoption or modification of an airport master plan for the Santa Maria Airport (Pub.
+Code §21676(b)) that affects allowable land uses within the AIA and involves: - 1) Noise, safety, airspace protection, or overflight concerns within Review Area 1; or - 2) Airspace protection or overflight concerns within Review Area 2. - b) Adoption or modification of an airport master plan for any one of the Airports (Pub.
 Util.
-Code §21676(c)). - c) Any proposal for expansion of the Santa Maria Airport, if such expansion will require an amended Airport Permit from the State of California (Pub.
+Code §21676(c)). - c) Any proposal for expansion of any one of the Airports, if such expansion will require an amended Airport Permit from the State of California (Pub.
 Util.
 Code §21664.5). - d) Any proposal for construction of a new airport or heliport (Pub.
 Util.
 Code §21661.5).

-2.5.2 Other Land Use Actions Subject to ALUC Review
+Other Land Use Actions Subject to ALUC Review 2.5.2